EU institutions and bodies

 As 'guardian of the treaties', the Commission is responsible for the proper application of EU law, and hence also of ECHA's founding regulations, and executes a supervisory role for the use of public resources by the Agency, for example, by acting as the Agency's internal auditor.
 The Commission also holds three seats with voting rights on the Agency's Management Board and proposes three seats without voting rights for individuals from interested parties.

-REACH and CLP: the role of the Commission
+The role of the Commission

 Furthermore, the Commission can ask ECHA to prepare proposals for the restriction of chemical substances, or proposals for their identification as being of very high concern, and may also decide upon the identification of Substances of Very High Concern and on the evaluation of registration dossiers and substances, if no unanimous agreement can be reached by ECHA's Member State Committee.

-- two Regulations on the arrangements for the ECHA Board of Appeal; and
+- two regulations on the arrangements for the ECHA Board of Appeal; and

-- a Regulation on test methods.
+- a regulation on test methods.

 More generally, the Commission is tasked with developing and negotiating proposals for EU policy on the management of risks and hazards from chemical substances, and may ask the Agency to provide scientific advice, including in support of the EU's international activities, in this regard.